PEXANE2/azure-docs.tr-tr/articles/data-factory/connector-azure-sql-database-managed-instance.md

     END
     ```

-3. Azure Data Factory, kopyalama etkinliğinde **SQL mı havuzu** bölümünü aşağıdaki gibi tanımlayın:
+3. In Azure Data Factory, define the **SQL MI sink** section in the copy activity as follows:

     ```json
     "sink": {